hasanchy/affiliate-products-importer-for-woocommerce/readme.txt

 Easily import Amazon affiliate products into your WooCommerce store.

 == Description ==
-Elevate your WooCommerce store by seamlessly importing Amazon affiliate products with ease using the AmazSync - Amazon Affiliate Products Importer for WooCommerce plugin.
+Elevate your WooCommerce store by seamlessly importing Amazon affiliate products with ease using the AmazSync - Amazon Product Importer & Affiliate for WooCommerce plugin.
 Whether you're a seasoned affiliate marketer or just starting out, this plugin offers a robust set of features designed to streamline your product import process and boost your sales potential.

 [youtube https://www.youtube.com/watch?v=f1pePtsA7Fc]